Indigenous interpretive garden

 Bunjil and Waa

-Bunjil is the eagle and Waa the Australian raven or crow, both significant for the Taungerung clans from this area.
+Bunjil is the eagle and Waa the Australian raven or crow, both significant for the Taungurung clans from this area.
 An uninteresting sports stadium wall made a convenient background for Bunjil and Waa to be part of this garden, and were made by Dow Engineering from nearby Dookie.